TeemoCell/pterodactyl-unturned-openmod/README.md

 - Using Untured Dedicated Server(64-bit Linux Version) for a better performance
 - Rocketmod integrated
 - Allow administrators to set `Max Players` variable
-- Allow users to configure if they need `Rocketmod Auto Update`, `Game Auto Update` or not
+- Allow users to configure if they need `OpenMod Auto Update`, `Game Auto Update` or not

 ## How to use
 Just simply import `egg-unturned--d-s.json` to your panel and then you can create a server.